TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ```
 By default, CPU-X will be installed in */usr/local*.
 If you want to change it, add option `cmake -DCMAKE_INSTALL_PREFIX=<absolute_path> ..` on CMake invocation.

-* If you want a portable binary, do:
+* If you want to build a portable binary, do:
 ```
 mkdir ebuild && cd ebuild
 cmake -DEMBED=1 ..